Starting date: September 2021 (open until filled)

 Context and project:

 Tuberculosis is one of the top ten causes of death worldwide and the leading cause of death from a single infectious agent.
 Mycobacterium tuberculosis (Mtb), its causative agent, is a highly successful intracellular pathogen that has adapted to subvert the function of phagocytic cells.
 To this end, it uses different strategies, many of which involve the highly abundant, structurally diverse, and potently immunomodulatory glycolipids expressed at its cell envelope.
-Although key strategies have been identified, the underlying molecular mechanisms remain to be fully uncovered.
-Hence, one of our team objective is to decipher at the molecular level the role and structure-function relationships of glycolipids in the innate immune recognition of Mtb.
+One of our team objectives is to decipher the role and structure-function relationships of glycolipids in the innate immune recognition of Mtb.
+We and others have shown that Mtb glycolipids are recognized by several PRRs, including TLR2 and the C-type lectins DC-SIGN, Mincle, or Dectin-2.
+However, the binding mode, the functional consequences in host cells of glycolipid/PRR interaction and the repertoire of PRRs involved in Mtb glycolipid recognition remain to be fully uncovered.
+Hence, as part of this research theme, the recruited candidate will address these different facets.
+More specifically, his/her work will aim at identifying and characterizing new glycolipid/PRR interactions in the context of Mtb infection, delineating the signaling pathways triggered, and determining their contribution to innate immune response and to Mtb virulence in macrophages and in mice.

-The IPBS provides an excellent scientific environment and is fully equipped with state-of-the art equipment needed to perform the project, including chromatography, NMR, MS, imaging, BSL2 and BSL3 facilities.
+The IPBS provides an excellent scientific environment and is fully equipped with state-of-the art equipment needed to perform the project, including BSL2, BSL3, imaging, flow cytometry, and proteomics facilities.

-The ideal candidate for this position should be highly motivated, have excellent verbal and written communication skills, leadership skills, and independent thinking and problem solving skills.
+The ideal candidate for this position should be highly motivated, have excellent verbal and written communication skills as well as strong leadership, independent thinking and problem solving skills.

-Previous experience in the fields of lipids or glycoconjugates will be a plus.
+Previous experience in the fields of lipids, glycoconjugates or innate immunity will be a plus.

 Candidates must assume a leading role in a team involving several graduate and PhD students, and have the ability to work in a multidisciplinary team.